sgurgurich/me-dash/README.md

 ### Creating New Panel Types

-1. Create a new component in `src/components/panels/MyPanel.vue`
+1. Create a new component in `src/components/panels/MyPanel.tsx`
-2. Import it in `src/components/DashboardPanel.vue`
+2. Import it in `src/components/DashboardPanel.tsx`
-3. Add it to the `panelComponents` object
+3. Add it to the panel type mapping
-4. Add the type to the `DashboardPanel` interface in `src/stores/dashboard.ts`
+4. Update the panel type interface in the context
-5. Update the panel type select dropdown in `DashboardGrid.vue`
+5. Update the panel type select dropdown in `DashboardGrid.tsx`

 ### Adding Features

-All state management is centralized in the Pinia store (`src/stores/dashboard.ts`).
+All state management is centralized in React Context (`src/context/DashboardContext.tsx`).
 To add new features:

-1. Add methods/state to the store
+1. Add state and methods to the context
-2. Use `useDashboardStore()` in components
+2. Use the `useDashboard` hook in components
-3. Call store methods to update state
+3. Call context methods to update state

 ## License